-In its half decade of existence, Lincoln Hall has quickly become one of the city's most vital venues.
-This is typically where you go see that band that is blowing up, or the artier ones that have already blown up.
-A stone's throw from the gravesite of the legendary Lounge Ax club, the joint books everyone from Foxygen to Charli XCX in this great sounding room (Wilco bestowed some of its high-end sound gear).
-The design is sleeker and more modern than its Lakeview sibling, Schubas, but the fresh-ground burger and the big booths are just as inviting.
-Yeah, even the food is good.
+Opened in 2009 and owned by streaming performance purveyors Audiotree, Lincoln Hall has quickly become one of the city's most vital venues.
+This is where you'll typically see a band that is about to blow up, or an act that has already blown up and is playing a smaller venue for a change.
+A stone's throw from the site of the legendary Lounge Ax club, the joint books everyone from Alex Cameron to Beth Ditto in this great sounding room (Wilco bestowed some of its high-end sound gear).
+The design is sleeker and more modern than its Lakeview sibling, Schubas, and the balcony that wraps around the music room provides some of the best sightlines in the city.

 2424 N Lincoln Ave

 |Opening hours:||Sun–Fri 11am–2am; Sat 11am–3am.
 During shows, the bar may be available only to ticket holders|

 |Transport:||El stop: Brown, Purple (rush hrs), Red to Fullerton.
 Bus: 8, 11, 74.|

 |Do you own this business?|

 Pick a date

 Deerhunter + FACS